-Art psychotherapy, psychology of cinema, psychology and alchemy, alchemical symbolism in art, transpersonal and archetypal psychology, cinema as therapy (spectatorship, filmmaking), visual anthropology, cinéma vérité, experimental cinema, noir, transrealism, synchromysticism, psychogeography, storytelling in art therapy, psychology of exceptional human experiences, paranthropology, alternative and complementary medicine, ancestral healing, consciousness & culture.
+Art psychotherapy, psychology of cinema, psychology and alchemy, alchemical symbolism in art, women in the arts, female gaze, feminist film theory, transpersonal and archetypal psychology, cinema as therapy (spectatorship, filmmaking), visual anthropology, cinéma vérité, experimental cinema, film noir, documentary film, transrealism, psychogeography, storytelling in art therapy, psychology of exceptional human experiences, consciousness & culture.

 Fallen Women of Hollywood Melodrama: 1930s-1950s.
 Essay.
 Melodrama in Hollywood and World Cinema Course.
 Convener, Prof. Laura Mulvey, School of History of Art, Film and Visual Media (MA), Birkbeck College, University of London, January 2005.
 Revised & edited September 2020.